Rebranding companies – we are the experts

-Because markets are getting more and more competitive everyday the need to rebrand or update an existing brand is more common.
+Because markets are becoming more and more competitive everyday, the need to rebrand or update an existing brand is more common.
 As a result, rebranding has become more important.
-(Read about rebranding Department Stores here)
+(Read about rebranding department stores here.)

 The skill set needed to create a new brand and the components of a rebranding project are similar.
 However, you must concentrate on the rebrand by looking clearly into the eyes of the prospect AND the current customer.

 However, rebranding is even more rigorous than launching a new brand in the market.
 Why?
-Because everything you do must be tempered to retain existing customers and keep the values that are working for you.
+Because everything you do must be tempered with retaining existing customers and keeping the values that work for you.

-This is more difficult than it may appear because often the brand’s own bias clouds the view in deciding what is important and what must be left on the cutting room floor.
+This is more difficult than it may appear because often the company’s own bias clouds the view in deciding what is important and what must be left on the cutting room floor.